-Running "check_usage.sh -E" will report total usage by the current user, as well as their usage in each of their accounts, since the most recent reset/introduction date (normally June 1st of each year).
-You can instead check usage for another user on the system by adding a "-u sampleusername" option (substituting an actual user name for 'sampleusername' in this example).
+Running "check_usage.sh -E" will report total usage by the current user, as well as a breakdown of their usage within each of their related project accounts, since the most recent reset/introduction date (normally June 1st of each year).
+To check usage for another user on the system, add a "-u sampleusername" option (substituting an actual user name for 'sampleusername' in this example).

-You can check usage for an account, rather than for an individual user, with the '-a sampleaccountname' option to this command (substituting an actual account name for 'sampleaccountname' in this example).
+You can check usage for a project's account, rather than for an individual user's account, with the '-a sampleprojectname' option to this command (substituting an actual account name for 'sampleprojectname' in this example).

 Also, when checking usage for either users or accounts, you can display usage during a specified time period by adding start date (-s) and/or end date (-e) options, as in "-s YYYY-MM-DD" and "-e YYYY-MM-DD" (substituting actual Year-Month-Day values for 'YYYY-MM-DD' in these examples).
 Run "check_usage.sh -h" for more information and additional options.

-When checking usage for accounts that have overall usage limits (such as Faculty Computing Allowances), the value of the Service Units (SUs) field is color-coded to help you see at a glance how much computational time is still available: green means your account has used less than 50% of the available SUs; yellow means your account has used more than 50% but less than 100% of the available SUs; and red means your account has used 100% or more of the available SUs (and has likely been disabled).
+When checking usage for accounts that have overall usage limits (such as Faculty Computing Allowances), the value of the Service Units (SUs) field is color-coded to help you see at a glance how much computational time is still available: green means your project has used less than 50% of its available SUs; yellow means your project has used more than 50% but less than 100% of its available SUs; and red means your project has used 100% or more of its available SUs (and has likely been disabled).
 Note that if you specify the starttime and/or endtime with "-s" and/or "-e" option(s) you will not get the color coded output.

-A couple of output samples from running this command line tool with user and account options, respectively, along with some tips on interpreting that output:
+A couple of output samples from running this command line tool with user and project options, respectively, along with some tips on interpreting that output:

 $ check_usage.sh -E -u sampleusername